davidcarslaw/worldmet/README.md

 1687 037720-99999
 ```

 Often we have a latitude / longitude of interest.
 A search can be made based on supplied decimal coordinates and the top `n` nearest sites are returned.
-Note that the default query will return sites where there are some measurements for the current year.
-All sites can be shown with the option `current = FALSE`.

 ```R
 ## search for near a specified lat/lon - near Beijing airport